 “Thank you for the hard work, we look forward to working with ImprovIT again in the future”

 • Provide better understanding of IT’s current capability

-• Provide IT Benchmarking of current or future IT Services
+• Provide IT Benchmarking of current or future IT Services and delivered Projects

 • Maximise the value of the existing IT infrastructure & applications

 • Lead to reduced costs when deciding on technologies and partners

 • Optimise the application and service development environment